MvvmCross/MvvmCross/docs/_documentation/contributing/contribute.md

 On Windows, simply run MvvmCross in Visual Studio.
 Note: you need Visual Studio 2017 15.7 or higher to be able to compile.

+To debug into the source code of MvvvCross on Mac with Visual Studio for Mac, run `msbuild MvvmCross.sln /t:Build /p:Configuration=Debug` first to generate the local dlls, then create VSMac projects and add the generated dlls as local .Net Assembly references.
+Both break point and line-by-line debugging are supported.

 # Make a new release locally

 * Open Powershell and run the script